Zatuona/ZAtuona/README.md

-### Hi there, I'm Zoe! 👋
+### Hi there, I'm Zoe! 👋🏿

 I'm...
-- :construction_worker_woman:	:soon: :woman_technologist: A BEng Civil Engineer currently in the process of transitioning into tech
+- 👷🏿‍♀️	:soon: 👩🏿‍💻 A BEng Civil Engineer currently in the process of transitioning into tech
 - :mortar_board:	 An alumna of the Black CodHer and Wiley Edge Programmes
 - :smile: Excited about learning new technologies
 - :bulb: Familiar with the following tech stack...